ComputationalRadiationPhysics/libSplash/doc/INSTALL.md

 Commonly, it should be sufficient to configure HDF5 `$ configure --enable-shared --enable-parallel ...`.
 Compile the parallel libSplash with `$ cmake -DPARALLEL=ON ...`.

-This builds the *ParallelDataCollector* class.
+This builds the *ParallelDataCollector* and *ParallelDomainCollector* classes.
 *Please note that this feature is experimental and not fully tested!*
-See *IParallelDataCollector* interface for further information on how to use the parallel version.
+See *IParallelDataCollector* and *IParallelDomainCollector* interfaces for further information on how to use the parallel version.